BlockstreamResearch/bip-frost-dkg/README.md

    This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the shared public key.
  - The success certificate will, when presented to any other (honest) participant, convince that other participant to deem the protocol successful.

-[^consistent-secretshares:] The secret shares of any `t` honest participants are, in principle, sufficient to reconstruct the full secret key corresponding to the threshold public key.
+[^consistent-secret-shares]: The secret shares of any `t` honest participants are, in principle, sufficient to reconstruct the full secret key corresponding to the threshold public key.
 However, the very purpose of a threshold signature scheme is to avoid the reconstruction of the full secret key in a single place.

 We stress that the mere fact one participant deems a protocol session successful does not imply that other participants deem it successful yet.